appatalks/debug-hosted-runner/README.md

 ### 4. Run the GitHub Actions Workflow

+Drop `debug-runner.yml` into `.github/workflows/`.
+(Optionally add your custom steps into the placeholder section)

 1. Go to your repository → **Actions** → **SSH into GitHub Runner**
 2. Click **Run workflow**
 3. Provide these inputs: